 Flax cones are characterized by their natural sound, with low coloration, their richness of reproduction in the midrange register and their tighter bass.

 Flax cones are made of high-quality flax fibers core enclosed by two thin layers of glass fiber.
 They satisfy the key criteria of a high performance diaphragm: high internal damping, high velocity of sound and high flexural rigidity.

 Flax is twice as light as fiberglass, because the fiber is hollow.
 It also has very low elasticity which makes it ideal to increase the flexural rigidity of a sandwich structure.
 It can be obtained in non-woven bundles of considerable diameter and it can therefore produce the thickness required for a sandwich.

 Composite materials have properties suitable for applications where both rigidity and low mass are required.
 However, their disadvantage is that they lack damping, which leads to very poor control of vibrations.
 Recent developments in this field combining composites and natural fibers have brought unexpected opportunities.
 Flax fiber has an excellent internal damping of the same order of magnitude as the glass or Kevlar fibers or aluminum.

 The magnetic field is not stable because it is modulated by three factors:

 Consequently, the voice coil, and all the moving part including the cone, is in the magnetic field which becomes too variable, and this leads to loss of precision.

 Applied to the speaker driver, the solution consists in simply two tubular rings on the suspension whose dimensions and position have been judiciously determined.
-They form our Tuned Mass Damper (TMD) and they stabilise the dynamic behaviour of the surround according to resonance, thus avoiding deformation of the cone without afflicting the dynamics.
-This innovation is patented.
+They form our Tuned Mass Damper (TMD) and they stabilize the dynamic behavior of the surround according to resonance, thus avoiding deformation of the cone without afflicting the dynamics.